 For example, a nonprofit may require its telecommuting employees to dedicate an entire room in their homes as their work-space.
 At first glance, this policy may seem harmless.
 However, what if only the most affluent employees can afford to cordon an entire room in their homes for telecommuting purposes?
 Depending upon the socioeconomics of a nonprofit's work-force, this hypothetical telecommuting policy may disproportionately exclude members of various protected classes.
 In order to safeguard against a disparate impact claim, nonprofits should either allow all employees in a given position to telecommute, or alternatively, determine a number or percentage of such employees who are permitted to telecommute on a first-come, first-served basis.
-Nonprofits also should document all telecommuting policy is memorialized.
+Nonprofits also should document all telecommuting requests and decisions so that the non-discriminatory administration of its telecommuting policy is memorialized.
 Finally, nonprofits must ensure that all compensation schedules and benefit programs are uniform, regardless of whether an employee telecommutes.

 Medical Leave Needs